EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 ## Methods
 These are methods that can be used by the user.

+### :clone(): ComplexNumber
+Creates a new copy of the ComplexNumber object.

+Returns a new ComplexNumber object that is a copy of the ComplexNumber object which called this method.

 ### :magnitude(): number
 Computes the magnitude (modulus/absolute value) of the ComplexNumber object.